knpuniversity/javascript/knpu/ep1-basics/instantiatable-objects-constructor.md

 Now, instead of using `Helper` in a static kind of way, we use its instance:
 `this.helper`.

-Before we keep celeberating, let's try this.
+Before we keep celebrating, let's try this.
 Go back, refresh, and delete one of our items!
 Huh, it worked... but the total didn't update.
 And, we have an error:

 > this.helper.calculateTotalWeight is not a function